woossi0/suite/docs/usermanual/source/webmaps/easypublish/publish.rst

 GeoExplorer allows you to publish your map view by generating a small block of HTML code that can be embedded in any web page.

 #.
-Click the :guilabel:`Publish Map` icon.
+Click :guilabel:`Map` on the GeoExplorer toolbar and click :guilabel:`Publish map`.

    .. figure:: img/publish_publishmapbutton.png
-      :align: center

-      *The Publish Map button will generate HTML*
+      *The Publish map tool will generate HTML*

 #.
 Choose the tools you would like to have available in your embedded map:

    .. figure:: img/publish_tools.png
-      :align: center

       *Selecting the tools for the published map*

 #.
 A dialog box will show some HTML code that can be copied and included in a web page in order to embed the map.
-You can change the values for the map size in the :guilabel:`Map Size` drop down boxes, or by changing the :guilabel:`Height` and :guilabel:`Width` values.
+You can change the values for the map size in the :guilabel:`Map Size` list, or by changing the :guilabel:`Height` and :guilabel:`Width` values.
 The changes will automatically be reflected in the HTML.

    .. figure:: img/publish_html.png
-      :align: center

       *HTML for embedding a map*